-This could be your Aha! moment and give you an extra weapon to fight your condition and cure your fatty liver.
+It’s an important read, so go through it carefully, as it could be your Aha! moment and give you an extra weapon to fight your condition and cure your fatty liver.

 What is stress?

-Being long-term under this pressure, we can experience mental problems, feel overwhelmed, unable to cope, tired, and/or cranky.
+Being long-term under this constant pressure, we can experience mental problems, feel overwhelmed, unable to cope, tired, and/or cranky.
 As it advances, we’ll be anxious, sad without reason, and even depressed.

 Before getting to my personal story and how I managed to deal with stress, we’ll discuss the more “technical” aspect – in case that’s what you came here for and nothing else.

-Can stress cause fatty liver disease or liver problems?
+So… can stress cause fatty liver disease or liver problems?

 My personal experience (more on this below) makes me believe that there is a direct connection between high-stress levels and liver problems – a fatty liver disease, in this case.

 But there is scientific data that draws the same conclusion.
-In the past several years, many studies have been made in an attempt to find out if there’s any correlation between stress and the health of our liver.
+In the past several years, many studies have been made in an attempt to find out if there’s any correlation between stress and the health of our liver:

 1. A study from 2014 (on mice) concluded that “chronic stress is associated to NAFLD and chronic inflammation in visceral fat, though food intake and visceral fat mass were decreased” (Source here)